Group actions on spheres with rank one isotropy: Construction of the preliminary local models

-\begin{definition}[\emph{Preliminary local models}] Let $\cS_G = \{ p \vv \rk_p G \geq 2\}$, and let $m_G$ denote the least common multiple of the $q$-periods for $G$ (as defined in \cite[p.~267]{swan1}), over all primes $q$ for which $\rk_q G = 1$.
-We assume that $\un{n}(1)+1$ is a multiple of $m_G$. \begin{enumerate} \item We will take the chain complex $\CC\up(0)$ constructed in Lemma \ref{lem:modelp} for our preliminary model at each prime $p \in \cS_G$. \item If $\rk_q G = 1$, we take $\cJ_q = \{1\}$ and $\CC\uq (0)$ as the $R\G_G$-chain complex $E_1 \PP$ where $\PP$ is a periodic resolution of $R$ as a $RG$-module with period $\un{n} (1)+1$ (for more details, see the proof of Theorem \ref{thm:q-local sphere} below, or \cite[Section 9B]{hpy1}). \end{enumerate} \end{definition}
+\begin{definition}[\emph{Preliminary local models}] Let $\PG = \{ p \vv \rk_p G \geq 2\}$, and let $m_G$ denote the least common multiple of the $q$-periods for $G$ (as defined in \cite[p.~267]{swan1}), over all primes $q$ for which $\rk_q G = 1$.
+We assume that $\un{n}(1)+1$ is a multiple of $m_G$. \begin{enumerate} \item We will take the chain complex $\CC\up(0)$ constructed in Lemma \ref{lem:modelp} for our preliminary model at each prime $p \in \PG$. \item If $\rk_q G = 1$, we take $\cJ_q = \{1\}$ and $\CC\uq (0)$ as the $\RG_G$-chain complex $E_1 \PP$ where $\PP$ is a periodic resolution of $R$ as a $RG$-module with period $\un{n} (1)+1$ (for more details, see the proof of Theorem \ref{thm:q-local sphere} below, or \cite[Section 9B]{hpy1}). \end{enumerate} \end{definition}

 This completes the construction of the preliminary local models at each prime dividing the order of $G$, for a given family of $\cF_p$-representations.
-In the next section we will modify these preliminary models to get $p$-local chain complexes $\CC\up$ over $R\G_G$ which are $R$-homology $\un{n}$-spheres for the dimension function $\un{n}$ described above.
+In the next section we will modify these preliminary models to get $p$-local chain complexes $\CC\up$ over $\RG_G$ which are $R$-homology $\un{n}$-spheres for the dimension function $\un{n}$ described above.

 \begin{example} In the proof of Theorem A we will be using the setting of Example \ref{ex:pgroupfamily}.
 Suppose that $G$ is a rank two finite group which does not $p'$-involve $\Qd(p)$, for any odd prime $p$.
-We let $\cS_G$ be the set of primes $p$ where $\rk_p G = 2$.
-Under this condition, a result of Jackson \cite[Theorem 47]{jackson1} asserts that $G$ admits a $p$-\emph{effective} $p$-local character $V_p$.
-Here $p$-effective means that when $V_p$ is restricted to an elementary abelian subgroup $E$ of rank 2 then it has no trivial summand.
+We let $\PG$ be the set of primes $p$ where $\rk_p G = 2$.
+Under this condition, a result of Jackson \cite[Theorem 47]{jackson1} asserts that $G$ admits a $p$-\emph{effective} character $V_p$.
+Recall that ``$p$-effective" means that the restriction $\Res_E V_p$ to a rank two elementary abelian $p$-subgroup $E$ has no trivial summand.
 This guarantees that the set of isotropy subgroups $\cJ_p =\Iso (S(V_p ))$ consists of the rank one $p$-subgroups.
-In this setting, our preliminary local models arise from the following special case:
+In this setting, our preliminary local models arise from the following special case when $p$ is odd:

-\begin{corollary} Let $G$ be a finite rank two group with $\rk_p G = 2$.
-If $G$ does not $p'$-involve $\Qd(p)$ when $p>2$, then there exists a simply-connected, finite-dimensional $G$-CW-complex $\cZ$ with rank one $p$-group isotropy, which is $p$-locally homotopy equivalent to a sphere. \end{corollary} \end{example}
+\begin{corollary} Let $p$ be an odd prime and $G$ be a finite rank two group with $\rk_p G = 2$.
+If $G$ does not $p'$-involve $\Qd(p)$, then there exists a simply-connected, finite-dimensional $G$-CW-complex $\cZ$ with rank one $p$-group isotropy, which is $p$-locally homotopy equivalent to a sphere. \end{corollary} \end{example}